Frank Waters: Biography

 In 1953, Waters was awarded the Taos Artists Award for Notable Achievement in the Art of Writing.
 Waters also held positions as information consultant for Los Alamos Scientific Laboratory, New Mexico, and for the City of Las Vegas, Nevada, (1952–1956).
 He held a variety of other jobs, including writer for C.O.
 Whitney Motion Picture Co., Los Angeles (1957), writer-in-residence at Colorado State University, Fort Collins (1966); and director, New Mexico Arts Commission, Santa Fe, New Mexico, (1966–68).

-On December 23, 1979, Waters married Barbara Hayes.
+On December 23, 1979, Waters married Mrs. Barbara Hayes (born Barbara Ann Hyne).
 He continued to write and make public appearances.
 He and his wife lived alternately in Arroyo Seco and Sedona, Arizona.
 Frank Waters died at his home in Arroyo Seco on June 3, 1995.
+Barbara died on January 11, 2015.

-From the 1930s on, Waters published numerous novels, articles and works of non-fiction.
+From the 1930s on, Waters published numerous novels, articles and non-fiction works.
 For instance, in 1975, he wrote Mexico Mystique: The Coming Sixth World of Consciousness.
 In the book, he makes the case that December 24, 2011, a date he got from Michael Coe's The Maya (1966), will be the closing date of the Mayan Long Count cycle and would initiate a new wave of human consciousness.

-His earlier Book of the Hopi (1963) is written from the perspective of an inner participant in the religious and symbolic dimension of Hopi life.
-Its contents were relayed to Waters by Hopi Indians, often through a translator/friend called White Bear.
-There is controversy about the book among scholars.
-Much of what it says is not scientific, or verifiable.
-Its value may lay chiefly in the access to the collective unconscious as it is experienced by a person fully immersed in, and shaped by, the Hopi culture.
-This book has been controversial in recent years.
-Its authenticity is questioned by some.
-This may be a reaction to its having been so influential.
-It is one of the seminal books which introduce the Native American perspective and ethos to mainstream society.
-It was a counterculture classic and during the sixties and seventies it was a staple on college campuses.